 Finally, as environmental 'goods' are civilian property, any indirect damage caused by armed conflict and military occupation is collateral damage, which is only legally permissible if not excessive in relation to the military advantage gained.
-Assessing the environmental impacts associated with collateral damage is extremely difficult, as impacts can be long-term in nature, their scope can be vast, and unrecorded environmental problems may have been present before the military impact.
-The proportionality of this environmental damage compared to the military activity that caused it has to be determined, but there is too much ambiguity here for an accurate assessment and legal enforcement.
-These gaps have a significant bearing on the application of Principle 23, despite only indirectly relating to environmental protection in occupied territories.
+Assessing the environmental impacts associated with collateral damage is extremely difficult, as impacts can be long-term in nature, their scope can be vast, and unrecorded environmental problems may have been present before the military activity that caused it has to be determined, but there is too much ambiguity here for an accurate assessment and legal enforcement.28 These gaps have a significant bearing on the application of Principle 23, despite only indirectly relating to environmental protection in occupied territories.